Customer Reviews

 The UV-10 is ready to plug in and run right out of the box.
 (You must have a smooth and level floor or the machine will "walk around".)

-The Lot-o-Tumbler has a set-up challenge.
+The Lot-O-Tumbler has a set-up challenge.
 That is getting a concrete block, painting it, then gluing the tumbler to the top of the block.
 To have a more stable base, we filled the holes in our concrete block to increase its weight to about 60 pounds.
-And, we used GOOP to glue the tumbler to the block.
+And, we used Amazing GOOP to glue the tumbler to the block.
 Honest!

 Noise

 This is the deal-breaker for most people.
-The Lot-o-Tumblers have rubber bowls and that allows them to run with mainly noise from the motor.
-The UV-10 is louder because it has a hard composite bowl and the rocks vibrate against its walls.
-If you are tumbling small rocks under an inch in size the amount of noise from the bowl will be small.
-However, if you are tumbling larger rocks they will hammer against the bowl and that is where most of the noise is produced.
+The Lot-O-Tumblers have rubber bowls, and that allows them to run with mainly noise from the motor.
+The UV-10 is louder because it has a hard composite bowl, and the rocks vibrate against its walls.
+If you are tumbling small rocks under an inch in size, the amount of noise from the bowl will be small.
+However, if you are tumbling larger rocks, they will hammer against the bowl, and that is where most of the noise is produced.

 Check out our UV vibratory tumbler guide to learn a couple of tricks to reduce the noise level of Thumler's UV-10 tumbler.

-This video demonstrates the loading and operation of the Lot-o-Tumbler Single.
+This video demonstrates the loading and operation of the Lot-O-Tumbler Single.

 Size of Rocks Processed